matthew-brett/teaching/_sources/optimizing_space.txt

 -  rotation around z axis (yaw)

 Any transformation with these parameters is called a *rigid body* transformation because the transformation cannot make the object change shape (the object is *rigid*).

-Implementing the rotations is just slightly out of scope for this tutorial (we would have to convert between angles and `rotation matrices <http://en.wikipedia.org/wiki/Rotation_matrix>`__), so here is the 3D optimization with the three translation parameters:
+Implementing the rotations is just slightly out of scope for this tutorial (we would have to convert between angles and `rotation matrices`_), so here is the 3D optimization with the three translation parameters:

 To make it a bit more interesting, shift the second volume 8 voxels on the first axis, as we did for the 2D case.
 We will also push the image 5